Ken Ard (dancer)

 Kenneth D. "Ken" Ard (born June 30, 1960) is an American dancer, choreographer, actor and singer.

-Early life
+Early career

 Ard was born in Oakland, California in 1960.
 His mother exposed him to jazz through frequent visits to musical in San Francisco and Oakland.
 Ard also proved to be an especially good gymnast, winning the California youth gymnastics championship at 16.

 After dancing at the Oakland Ballet and San Francisco Ballet, he was approached by Jon Hendricks for a lead role in his show, Evolution of the Blues, to be presented in the Golden Gate Theatre in San Francisco.